• Skip to primary navigation

 You May Also Like

-If you like this recipe, you will also like these dips and spreads:
+If you like this kalamata olive and fig tapenade recipe, you may also like these dips and spreads:

 • Small blue bowl of off white hummus with a mint garnish.
 Spoon inserted into hummus.